Forgejo: A Deep Dive into the Community-Driven Gitea Fork

 Q: Can I migrate my Gitea instance to Forgejo easily?

-Q: Does Forgejo support federation yet?
+Q: Does Forgejo support federation?

 Q: Is Forgejo suitable for non-technical users?